carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 <img src="../fig/regression/scatterplot_x_vs_logSalePrice.png"  align="center" width="30%" height="30%">

-This plot looks much better than the previous one.
-That is, the trend between OverallQual and log(SalePrice) appears fairly linear.
+This plot now shows a more linear appearing relationship between the target and predictor variables.
 Whether or not it is sufficiently linear can be addressed when we evaluate the model's performance later.

 ### 5) Train/test split
 Next, we will prepare two subsets of our data to be used for *model-fitting* and *model evaluation*.
 This process is standard for any predictive modeling task that involves a model "learning" from observed data (e.g., fitting a line to the observed data).